 We guarantee all bowl purchases to meet or exceed expectations and will give an accurate tonal and visual description of the bowls to the very best of our ability.

 There is a 20% restocking fee for all bowls and sets returned within seven days in original condition.
 After seven days all items are not returnable or refundable in any way.
-Single Modern Bowls and any other modern made items ie.,Tingshas, Bells, Mallets, etc...will be charged a 20% restocking fee for all returns within seven days only.
+Modern made Singing bowls and any other modern made items ie.,Tingshas, Bells, Mallets, etc...will be charged a 20% restocking fee for all returns within seven days only in original brand new condition.
 Gongs and all Custom orders and sets are not returnable for any reason.
-Gong shipping ratesmay vary from what the standard Paypal charges are to your location.
+Gong shipping rates may vary from what the standard Paypal charges are to your location.
 Some of the Gongs are big and heavy and will require more postage to send.
 Please call for exact shipping rates to your location.

-Shipping and insurance charges are not refundable.
+Shipping and insurance charges and all Paypal & Credit Card fees are not refundable.
 Worn sticks and mallets returned with any marks or scratches or any other visibly used or broken items returned will be charged full price for.

 Sale items are not returnable.